Find providers

 The 80/20 rule is based on the idea that 80% of the time, we use 20% of what’s stored away.
 This means the more stuff we have packed away or out of sight, the less likely we are to use it.
 You should make a point to go through the stored clutter in your home; this can mean anything from old clothes you don’t wear, things you don’t need or plan to use, or things you save for the sake of saving.

-This, in addition to some of the other ADHD cleaning techniques, will keep your home from feeling too busy, crowded, or cluttered.
+This, in addition to some of the other techniques, will keep your home from feeling too busy, crowded, or cluttered.
 Clearing out your clutter will be cathartic for you and bring some much-needed clarity and order to your day-to-day life.

 6. Make Cleaning a Team Effort